 The Institute of Architecture (IA) addresses the systemic challenges posed by the ongoing climate crisis, rapid urbanization, digitalization and the threat of ecosystem collapse, as they relate to our built environment.
 Its ambition is to use transdisciplinary design-focused research to develop coherent, progressive and inclusive visions and solutions for our future, operating as catalysts for the ecological transition that is vital for human habitation on the planet.

 The Civil Engineering Institute (IIC) conducts multidisciplinary research with a primary focus on the sustainability of infrastructure and geosystems, new sources of energy, distributed energy systems, and mobility and transportation.
-Through multi-scale experimental and computational research, IIC embraces technological literacy, promotes open science, and equips future engineers with the skills needed to advance the civil engineering profession.
+Through multi-scale experimental and computational research, IIC embraces technological literacy and promotes open science.

 The Environmental Engineering Institute (IIE) pioneers adaptation to environmental changes as part of sustainable design.
 Its emphasis is on translational science based on a rigorous understanding of the environment, seamless integration of data and models, humans as integral components of environmental systems, and the development of novel, leading-edge technologies.